kyle-mge/FSopenAPI-for-Bash/README.md

 All Scripts output the results as delivered by openAPI in json-Format for further usage like storing in a Database, handing over to Smart-Home-Systems etc.

-## Work in progress
+# Work in progress
-a) Update the DB-Tables-Creation-Script to meet the needs for Daily/ Monthly/ Yearly
-b) combine whole historical Data in one Script
-c) optional flag for historical data include "day of collecting data" to select data from past days/ months/ years
+- optional flag for historical data to include "day of collecting data" to select data from past days/ months/ years
+- long term: historical data from Devices + store in Database